 Your immigration status is just that: yours.
 Take ownership of this responsibility.

-It is important you keep proper documentation of your immigration status.
+It’s important that you keep proper documentation of your immigration status.
 Here are the documents you should always have on-hand:

-You are required to be enrolled full-time (UNGD = 12 hrs/semester & GRAD = 9 hrs/semester) during the academic year.
+You are required to be enrolled full time (undergraduate = 12 hrs/semester and graduate = 9 hrs/semester)during the academic year.
 All students may take a one-semester vacation after two consecutive semesters of full-time enrollment, usually enrolled fall/spring with a vacation during the summer.

 Exceptions to the full-time enrollment rule may be granted for the following reasons:

 All of the above require advanced approval from GEO.
 If you need to drop below full time, schedule an appointment with a GEO immigration advisor to discuss your options.

 Do not begin any type of employment — job, internship, volunteer work or otherwise — without first checking with GEO and receiving authorization.
 Violating this rule will jeopardize your ability to legally stay in the U.S. and continue your studies.
 Learn more about employment opportunities available to international students on the work authorization page.

 F-1 students have a 60-day grace period to depart the U.S. upon program completion; whereas J-1 students have a 30-day grace period.
 Other options to extend your stay include, but are not limited to: